L3cos: History

+L3RS-1 open standard

+In February 2026, an open technical standard derived from L3COS was published under the name L3RS-1 (Layer-3 Regulated Asset Standard).
+The specification was deposited in the Zenodo open-research repository on 24 February 2026 by Ashvil, who is listed with affiliations to T3RRA Ltd, L3COS Ltd, and the L3RS Foundation.
+The deposit is classified by Zenodo as resource type "Standard" and is indexed in OpenAIRE.
+The specification is published under a Creative Commons Attribution 4.0 International licence.

+The standard, as described in the deposited specification, "binds asset state, compliance logic, governance configuration, and jurisdictional anchoring into a cryptographically verifiable certificate identifier" and "establishes formal invariants, canonical serialization rules, and a defined adversarial model to ensure downgrade resistance and cross-chain integrity."

+A reference implementation SDK was released as version 1.0.0 on 16 March 2026 under the Apache License 2.0, with implementations in six programming languages (TypeScript, Python, Go, Rust, Java, and Solidity).
+The reference implementation enforces the eleven protocol invariants defined by the standard and is accompanied by ninety-two canonical conformance test vectors required to be reproduced identically across all conformant implementations.

+L3RS-1 is governed by the L3RS Foundation under the amendment process defined in the specification, and is published as royalty-free.

 Principle of operation

 More than 1200 programmers worked on the development of PaaS (Platform as a Service).
 This platform enables governments, organisations, businesses, and individuals to create and run applications on its operating system.

 The technology at the state level allows smart contracts and business applications to be developed without the involvement of an algorithm developer.
 The technology works on the basis of separate consensus algorithms, which allows users to access highly effective functionality and automate their processes while retaining the capabilities of discrete digital identification and creating a basis for managing them.

 The L3COS algorithm consists of three levels:

 The top level operates on the basis of the Proof of Government (PoGvt) algorithm and is designed for national governments, providing them with their own ‘Supernode’ which allows them to regulate the citizens’ financial history.

 The middle level of the technology is targeted at commercial enterprises and organisations.

 The lower level is based on the Proof of Storage (PoST) consensus algorithm and provides individuals with the opportunity to lease their storage to other blockchain participants, thereby providing control over the use of personal data.